 At Cooperstown Central School District, every department and every staff member is vital to our mission.
+The Cooperstown Central School District takes pride in offering top quality services to its students and staff, beyond the classroom.
 Our Facilities, Food Services, Information Technology and Transportation departments provide crucial services for students and the greater school community.